adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 ### Vertical gradient

-Calculating the vertical gradients is the identical approach except the values in the kernel are rotated so that the difference calculated will be from top to bottom.
+Calculating vertical gradients uses the identical approach except the values in the kernel are rotated so that the difference calculated will be from top to bottom.

 ```cpp
 constexpr std::array<r32, 9> GRAD_TB_3X3